yingweiwo

 Pharmacodynamics

-Once in circulation, testosterone undecanoate is cleaved to release testosterone, which mediates a range of biological actions.
-Testosterone is an endogenous male hormone that plays a key role in male sexual differentiation: it is involved in the regulation of hematopoiesis, body composition, and bone metabolism.
-As a hormone replacement therapy, testosterone undecanoate is an exogenous source of testosterone in males with hypogonadism.
-Testosterone therapy aims to improve symptoms and signs of testosterone deficiency including decreased libido, erectile dysfunction, and loss of muscle and bone mass.
-Testosterone has a controlled substance in the US due to the abuse potential by athletes and bodybuilders.
-The use of testosterone at higher doses than recommended can lead to withdrawal symptoms lasting for weeks or months.
-Withdrawal symptoms include depressed mood, major depression, fatigue, craving, restlessness, irritability, anorexia, insomnia, decreased libido, and hypogonadotropic hypogonadism.
-Testosterone can cause hirsutism, virilization, deepening of the voice, clitoral enlargement, breast atrophy, male-pattern baldness, and menstrual irregularities when administered to women.
-The use in adolescents can lead to the premature closure of bony epiphyses with termination of growth and precocious puberty.
+Once in the bloodstream, testosterone undecanoate is broken down to release testosterone, which mediates a range of biological effects.
+Testosterone is an endogenous male hormone that plays a crucial role in male sexual differentiation: it is involved in the regulation of hematopoiesis, body composition, and bone metabolism.
+As a hormone replacement therapy, testosterone undecanoate is an exogenous source of testosterone for men with hypogonadism.
+Testosterone therapy aims to improve the symptoms and signs of testosterone deficiency, including decreased libido, erectile dysfunction, and muscle and bone loss.
+Because athletes and bodybuilders may abuse testosterone, it is a controlled substance in the United States.
+Using testosterone at doses higher than recommended can lead to withdrawal symptoms that last for weeks or months.
+Withdrawal symptoms include low mood, major depressive disorder, fatigue, cravings, restlessness, irritability, anorexia, insomnia, decreased libido, and hypogonadotropic hypogonadism.
+In women, testosterone use can lead to hirsutism, masculinization, a deeper voice, clitoral enlargement, breast atrophy, male pattern baldness, and menstrual irregularities.
+In adolescents, testosterone use can cause premature closure of the epiphyses, resulting in halted growth and precocious puberty.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.